-This statement sets out Sopra Steria Recruitment’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to the financial year ending 31st December 2016.
+This statement sets out the actions that Sopra Steria Recruitment Limited has taken to understand the potential risks to its business from modern slavery and to ensure that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to the financial year ending 31st December 2018.

-As part of the Recruitment profession, Sopra Steria Recruitment recognises that it has a responsibility to take a robust approach to prevent slavery and human trafficking.
+As part of the recruitment profession, Sopra Steria Recruitment Limited recognises that it has a responsibility to take a robust approach to preventing slavery and human trafficking.

-This statement covers the activities of Sopra Steria Recruitment Limited.
-Sopra Steria Recruitment is based in Reading, Manchester, Edinburgh and Hemel Hempstead in the United Kingdom.
+This statement covers the activities of Sopra Steria Recruitment Limited..
+The business is based in Reading, Manchester, Edinburgh and Hemel Hempstead in the United Kingdom.

 Sopra Steria Recruitment delivers recruitment services which help organisations in the public and private sectors attract people, knowledge and skills to enable business performance and accelerate change.
 We provide a breadth of solutions, tailored to our clients’ specific needs, in permanent, contract, interim and managed recruitment, capable of providing people across all technical and business disciplines.